jrepifano/mortality-tool/README_anonymous.md

 For these models to give some meaningful utility to clinicians we must provide some kind of explanation of our prediction.
 Since a lot of my work has been done on influence functions, that's what I've decided to stick with here.
 Since Influence Functions are model agnositc, using them with the stochastic took some minimnal modifications to the code.
-I used the same implementation in my [influence-pytorch](https://github.com/jrepifano/influence-pytorch) repository.
 The values are normalized amongst themselves and placed in a bar chart, so it's actually interpretable.
 The directions can be interpreted as increases/decreases in loss, so, in a binary problem each direction can indicate that a feature contains information for either class depending on its direction.